India's Yes Bank charts growth roadmap after $1 billion capital raising

 GRAPHIC-Yes Bank's non performing assetshttps://sphinx.thomsonreuters.com/graphics/?#/graphic/egpbkdkgnvq

-(Reporting by Nupur Anand; Additional reporting by Abhirup Roy; Editing by Sumeet Chatterjee and Kim Coghill)
+(Reporting by Nupur Anand; Additional reporting by Abhirup Roy; Editing by Sumeet Chatterjee, Kim Coghill and Mike Harrison)

 ((Nupur.Anand@thomsonreuters.com; +9122 68414388;))